ANJULS09/AI-text-Assistant/README.md

 To use the AI chatbot and text summarization features, you will need a unique key from DeepSeek.

-Locate the search authorization section in the chatbot.html file.
-In this section, you will see a comment that says:
+Search authorization text in the chatbot.html file ,  you will see a comment that says:
 "Type your key here."
 Paste your DeepSeek unique key in that section.